 The Dogs of the Dow aims to beat the Dow Jones Industrial Average.
 Proponents of this investment strategy argue that its performance is comparable to that of the Dow, one of the major stock market indexes out there.
 The Dogs of the Dow investment strategy is considered both fairly simple and low risk since these stocks (the dogs) are all blue-chip stocks.

 - Is Dogs of the Dow the right strategy for your portfolio?
 You may want to ask a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Have you considered how much investment risk you’re willing to take?
 Do you know how much your investment needs to grow to reach your goals?
 How much will inflation and capital gains tax take out of it?
 SmartAsset’s investing guide can help you lay a foundation for your investments before you consider strategies like Dogs of the Dow.